-On June 16, 2022, the Company announced initial drill targets for its 100%-owned Murmac project, including the identification of 19 initial drill targets following completion of airborne electromagnetic and ground gravity surveying.
+On June 16, 2022, the Company announced initial drill targets for its 100%-owned Murmac Project, including the identification of 19 initial drill targets following completion of airborne electromagnetic and ground gravity surveying.

 On June 27, 2022, the Company announced its qualification to trade on the OTCQX Best Market under the symbol "FTBYF".
+The Company subsequently changed it's listing to the OTCQB.